Briva1805/hello-world/README.md

 # hello-world
-Repository for learning GitHub resources
+Repository for learning GitHub.

-My name is Briva.
+My codename is Briva1805.
 I am learning about programming at Udemy.
 Until now, the course is cool.